 On the flip side, Facebook advertising isn’t as easy it as sounds.
 There is a definite learning curve.
 So if you don’t spend time grasping the ins and outs and carry out testing, you may find it difficult to see results.
 There are multiple variables that you need to get right in order to make your campaign successful.

 In the following article, we look into some proven tips to help you optimize your Facebook ad strategy so that you can get the best bang for your ad budget.
 Regardless of the business you run or the size of it- whether you’re running a B2B company, service based or an ecommerce one, these tips will help you get the needed clarity and poise your campaign for more clicks at a lesser cost.

 Ways on How to Optimize Your Facebook Advertising Strategy

 The heart and soul of a successful Facebook ad campaign is its targeting.
 In order to get the best return on your investment, it’s important that you leverage the maximum potential of the targeting options Facebook offers you.
 Or else you’ll end up burning a hole in your wallet.

 Upon getting the targeting part right, you’ll be able to reach out to the right people at an optimum cost.
-Which equals to a better conversion rate and a stronger long-term Facebook advertising strategy that keeps working.
+This equals to a better conversion rate and a stronger long-term Facebook ad strategy that keeps working.